bytespider/jsOAuth/README.md

         });
     </script>

-Hopefuly the syntax will look familier to you, if you've any kind of javscript framework such as jQuery.
+Hopefully the syntax will look familier to you, if you've any kind of javscript framework such as jQuery.

 **Please let me know if jsOAuth doesn't work for you or if you're application